write-mv/write.mv/README.md

 - [ ] Soft delete for post
 - [x] Tabs for posts (published,drafted,trashed)
 - [x] Show counts on posts tab
+- [ ] Update the notification message when the post is scheduled
 - [ ] Update dashboard font
 - [ ] Optimize Database queries